Heinkel He 112: Romania

-Germany looked on Romania as an important supplier of war material, notably oil and grain.
+Germany looked on Romania as an important supplier of war materials notably oil and grain.
 Looking to secure Romania as an ally, throughout the middle of the 1930s, Germany applied increasing pressure in a variety of forms, best summed up as the "carrot and stick" approach.
 The carrot came in the form of generous trade agreements for a variety of products and by the late 1930s, Germany formed about ½ of all of Romania's trade.
 The stick came in the form of Germany siding with Romania's enemies in various disputes.

 On 26 June 1940, the Soviet Union gave Romania a 24-hour ultimatum to return Bessarabia and cede northern Bukovina, even though the latter had never even been a part of Russia.
 Germany's ambassador to Romania advised the king to submit, and he did.
 In August, Bulgaria reclaimed southern Dobruja, with German and Soviet backing.
 Later that month, German and Italian foreign ministers met with Romanian diplomats in Vienna and presented them with an ultimatum to accept the ceding of northern Transylvania to Hungary.

-Romania was placed in an increasingly bad position as its local allies were gobbled up by Germany, and its larger allies' (Britain and France) assurances of help proved empty, as demonstrated by their lack of action during the invasion of Poland.
+Romania was placed in an increasingly bad position as its local allies were gobbled up by Germany, and its larger allies' (Britain and France) assurances of help proved empty, as demonstrated by their lack of action during the German-Soviet Invasion of Poland.
 Soon the king was forced from the throne and a pro-German government was formed.

 With Romania now firmly in the German sphere of influence, its efforts to re-arm for the coming war were suddenly strongly backed.
-The primary concern was the air force, the FARR.
-Its fighter force at the time consisted of just over 100 Polish PZL P.11 aircraft, primarily the P.11b or the locally modified f model, and P.24E.
-Although these aircraft had been the most advanced fighters in the world in the early 1930s, by the late 1930s, they were hopelessly outclassed by practically everything.
+Romania's primary concern was its air force, the ARR.
+Its fighter force at the time consisted of just over 100 Polish PZL P.11 aircraft, primarily the P.11b or the locally built f model, and 30 more modern PZL P.24E.
+Although these aircraft were among the most advanced fighters in the world at the time Romania acquired them in the mid-1930s, by 1940 they were outclassed by latest designs.

-In April 1939, the FARR was offered the Bf 109 as soon as production was meeting German demands.
+In April 1939, the ARR was offered the Bf 109 as soon as production was meeting German demands.
 In the meantime, it could take over 24 He 112Bs that were already built.
-The FARR jumped at the chance and then increased the order to 30 aircraft.
+The ARR jumped at the chance and then increased the order to 30 aircraft.